sadderdaazes/pingpong/README.md

-a simple 1 player pingpong game. use key up to go up and key down to go down.
+a simple 1 player pingpong game made w python. use key up to go up and key down to go down.